Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 It is a natural question to ask what the shortest string would be that covers all possible permutations for $n$ characters.
 Specifically, this is called the **superpermutations** problem.

-In our previous example of $12221$ we can see this string is garbage and sucks because there is a ton of uneccesary $2$s.
-In fact, we can simply concatonate all permutations together to improve our sequence to only $4$ characters
+In our previous example of $12221$ we can see this string is garbage and sucks because there is a ton of unnecessary $2$s.
+In fact, we can simply concatenate all permutations together to improve our sequence to only $4$ characters
 $$
 s=1221.
 $$

-But even this sucks, because there is no rule that says our permuations cannot overlap!
+But even this sucks, because there is no rule that says our permutations cannot overlap!
 As such, the following string is actually optimal
 $$
 s = 121.
 $$
-As we can see, the permuation $12$ is covered by $s_{1:2}$ and $21$ is covered by $s_{2:3}$.
+As we can see, the permutation $12$ is covered by $s_{1:2}$ and $21$ is covered by $s_{2:3}$.
 Of course, this is not the only optimal string, as we can create another one via relabeling $212$.
 We can see that this string has a length of $3$ characters, which we will measure with the following function

 > **Definition**: Let $L:S\rightarrow \mathbb{N}[^3]$ be the function that takes a string as an input and returns the length of said string